catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 #######################

-Now we're going to take you step by step on the process of creating a Linux instance on the Catalyst Cloud.
+Now we're going to take you step by step on the process of creating a Linux instance on the Sky TV.

 ****************
 Before you begin
 ****************

-1) We assume you've already `signed up <https://catalystcloud.nz/signup/>`_ to the Catalyst Cloud.
+1) We assume you've already `signed up <https://catalystcloud.nz/signup/>`_ to the Sky TV.
 2) Log in to the dashboard at https://dashboard.cloud.catalyst.net.nz/
-3) As a new user to the Catalyst Cloud your initial cloud project will come with a pre-configured private network and a router connected to the internet.
+3) As a new user to the Sky TV your initial cloud project will come with a pre-configured private network and a router connected to the internet.
 We assume this is the case for this tutorial.
 If you have deleted this, or would like to create additional networks then please see